-Now we’ve went through dpdkinfo command and demonstrated some most commonly used options.
-With this command you can quickly print out a lot of useful information about DPDK and DPDK vRouter running status.
+Now that we’ve gone through the dpdkinfo command and demonstrated some of the most commonly used options, you can quickly display a lot of useful information about DPDK and DPDK vRouter running status.
 We’ll review this again later in our test case studies.
-These information is important to know before we work on any deployment or troubleshooting task in the setup.
-However, when things go wrong, instead of just relying on the dpdk commands output, you may also want to check into the log messages to verify the current running status is as what you’ve expected it to be.
+The information is important before working on any deployment or troubleshooting task in the setup.
+However, when things go wrong, instead of just relying on the DPDK commands output, you may also want to check into the log messages to verify the current running status is as what you’ve expected it to be.

 Next we’ll take a look at DPDK vRouter log messages.

-dpdk vRouter log files
+DPDK vRouter Log Files

-Contrails DPDK vrouter data plane log file is named contrail-vrouter-dpdk.log.
+Contrail’s DPDK vrouter data plane log file is named contrail-vrouter-dpdk.log.
 Depending on the version or installation methods, it can be located in different folders or even with a totally different name.
 For example:

-in latest TripleO deployment: /var/log/containers/contrail/dpdk/contrail-vrouter-dpdk.log
+In latest TripleO deployment: /var/log/containers/contrail/dpdk/contrail-vrouter-dpdk.log

-in latest ansible deployment: /var/log/contrail/contrail-vrouter-dpdk.log
+In latest Ansible deployment: /var/log/contrail/contrail-vrouter-dpdk.log

-in older 3.x ubuntu deployemnt: /var/log/contrail.log
+In older 3.x Ubuntu deployemnt: /var/log/contrail.log

 This log file contains lots of good information that is helpful to understand the current running status.
-Understanding the log messages are important during troubleshooting process.
+Of course, understanding the log messages is important during a troubleshooting process.

 DPDK vrouter parameters

 Each time the vrouter is started, the main configuration parameters are listed in the log file during the vrouter initialization stage.
-We can see the DPDK library version that has be use to build the DPDK vrouter binary program.
+You can see the DPDK library version that has be used to build the DPDK vrouter binary program:

-Here is an example: